akele-guzay/MGHD-OH-GIS-Workshop/README.md

                                 4. Run
                                 5. Show them how to invert selection and deselect
         3. How do we create a new layer from the selections?
-            a) With the houses selected → right click on layer  → export → save selected feature as1.
-How to select some houses
-            a) Option 1
-                1. Open attribute table for selection_houses
-                2. Click Select features by area – select an area of houses
-            b) Option 2: select houses within 50 meters of the main road (EPSG:3857)
-                1. Method 1: by creating a 50 m buffer around our road
-                    a) Select selection_road layer → Vector → geoprocessing tools →buffer
-                        1. input layer: selection_road
-                        2. distance: 50 m (0.0005 for those whose unit is decimal points)
-                        3. Run
-                        4. readjust layers → check if the distance really is 50m
-                        5. Now we’re ready to select the houses within the buffer zone
-                            1. Click on ‘Select by location’ or Vector → research tools → Select by location
-                                1. select feature from: selection_roads
-                                2. where the features: intersect
-                                3. by comparing: buffered
-                                4. Run
-                                5. Show them how to invert selection and deselect
-        2. How do we create a new layer from the selections?
             a) With the houses selected → right click on layer  → export → save selected feature as
-        3. How to calculate distance between points: What is the distance from each house to the hospital in meters?
-            a) Toolbox: distance to nearest hub
-        4. How to calculate distance from points to line: What is the distance of the houses to the main road?
-            a) First we need to convert the road into a series of points
-                1. Vector → geometry tools → extract vertices
-                2. then distance to nearest hub
-                    a) Make sure to change hub layer name attribute to vertex_index
-                    b) change label of the vertices to the vertex id
 ```